mikdam/Spark-X-Means-Clustering/README.md

-#Spark X-means implementation in Java
+#Apache Spark X-Means Java Implementation

-SparkXMeans is a Java implementation of X-means clustering algorithm on Apache spark platform.
+sparkXMeans is a Java implementation of X-means clustering algorithm on Apache spark platform.
 The algorithm implements the concepts described in:

 Pelleg, Dan, and Andrew W. Moore.
 "X-means: Extending K-means with Efficient Estimation of the Number of Clusters."
 In ICML, pp. 727-734.
 2000.